© TravelNest 2022 - All rights reserved

 Originally known as Vacation Rentals by Owner, Vrbo is a vacation rentals listing site that lists only entire homes, rather than individual rooms within private homes, that can be booked by guests.

-A pricing strategy where you a host can set different rates per night for Thursdays, Fridays and Saturdays.
+A pricing strategy where you as a host can set different rates per night for Thursdays, Fridays and Saturdays.

 A website or mobile app that is designed to enrich the guest experience.
 It will provide guests with everything they need to know before and during their stay.
 In some cases, guests can chat with the host via the digital welcome app, as well as book local activities or add-ons.